Last Updated on April 8, 2021 by Scott

 While this is not the most straightforward method when done correctly, it can achieve a 10-15 decibel reduction.
 All you will need is an automotive muffler, some creativity, and a few tools.

-- Tri-flow design provides that Thrush classic sound
+- CLASSIC SOUND -- Tri-flow design provides that classic Thrush sound

 Now when I say done correctly, I am referring to those who have bent, welded, and mounted the correct piping and adapters for a leak-free exhaust.